devinkr/js-array-methods/readme.md

 ### Filter (10 minutes / 1:20)

 Another common procedure is to filter elements from an array based on some custom condition.

 The condition will take the form of a function that will return `true` or `false` when given an element from the collection.

-First we'll write the filter function (the custom condition)...
+First we'll write the filter function (the custom condition):

 ```js
 function teachesWDI21(instructor) {